chharvey/counterpoint/docs/reference/errors.md

 Solution(s): Remove the duplicate declaration, or change it to a reassignment (if possible).

 #### 2202: AssignmentErrorDuplicateKey
-Cause: A duplicate key in a record/struct literal or type literal was encountered.
+Cause: A duplicate key in a record literal or type literal was encountered.
 ```
 [foo= "a", foo= "b"]; % AssignmentError: Duplicate record key `foo`.